-Marketing assets will be uploaded in your dashboard, then affiliates can share them directly to their social channels or embed them on websites.
+Marketing assets will be uploaded to your dashboard; then, affiliates can share them directly to their social channels or embed them on websites.

 In addition to these marketing assets, consider the other ways you can help affiliates with promotional content.
-After all, this type of content is what makes affiliate marketing for SaaS so effective.
+After all, this type of marketing material is what makes affiliate campaigns for SaaS so effective on various social networks.

 Provide affiliates with a branding kit that includes your logo, font, and any related company images.

-Share any notable awards, reviews or media features for affiliates to include in their promotions.
-Such as “Ranked Best of 2020” or “Featured in X Magazine”.
+Share notable awards, reviews, or media features for affiliates to include in their promotions.
+For example, “Featured in X Magazine”.

 And finally, explain!

-Be sure to let affiliates know about any updates or major changes to how the software works.
-This way they are promoting the most accurate and up-to-date information, and avoid misleading their referrals.
+Be sure to inform affiliates about any updates or major changes to how the software works.
+This way they are promoting the most accurate and up-to-date information and avoid misleading their referrals.

 6. Promote your affiliate program & recruit top-notch affiliates

-There’s several ways to get the word out about your program and start recruiting affiliates.
+There are several ways to get the word out about your affiliate scheme and start recruiting affiliates.